 I finally woke and rose, proceeding inside the laundry to pick up my charging phone left to tender overnight.
-I then went inside the albergue itself to use the toiletries, you know, to urinate, to put some underwear on— because I slept in sweats, but commando— and to brush my teeth.
+I then went inside the albergue itself to use the toiletries, you know, to brush my teeth, to urinate, and to put some underwear on— because I slept in sweats, but commando.
 For explanation, I was only in a tent because the dormitory bunks had filled up within minutes of the albergue opening its doors.

-It was certainly no race, but my efforts to put in countless miles on foot through the days before were squandered by the trio’s choice to take the metro from Bilbao on the day before, which brought them right back through my path.
+It was certainly no race, but my efforts to put in countless miles on foot through multiple days before, were squandered by the trio’s choice to take the metro from Bilbao a single day before, which brought them right back through my path.

 “My guidebook recommended to skip that part of town, to take the metro” — I recalled one of them saying after our first encounter from the distance that I put between us.